UoB-COMSM0166/2025-group-12/README.md

 ## Process

-Our team utilised the Scrum methodology and sprint feedback loops to manage the collaborative development of our game project.
-Given the uncertainties around game design and the highly iterative nature of development, we found that flexible but structured collaboration practices were key to maintaining both momentum and quality.
+Amongst all Agile approaches, our team in particular utilised the Scrum methodology in particular and sprint feedback loops to manage the collaborative development of our game project.
+Given the uncertainties around game design and the highly iterative nature of development, we found that flexible but structured collaboration practices were key to maintaining both efficiency and quality.

+The development process, however, was not always smooth, especially for a self-organising team requiring discipline.
+When a team member become lazy or complacent, the overall progress is delayed due to unfinished key components, placing a greater burden on others.
+Meanwhile, the significant time commitment for daily stand-ups and sprint retrospectives feels excessive and often ends without a conclusion.

 #### Sprint & Scrum

 We set the length of one sprint cycle to one week, based on the term schedule and our development team’s working efficiency.
-Keeping sprints short forced us to prioritise tasks carefully, focusing only on items that offered the most value relative to the required effort.
-After each sprint cycle, we scheduled a 45-minute sprint retrospective meeting at 1 AM on Tuesday in the Merchant Venturers Building.
+Keeping sprints short and even a bit cramped forced us to prioritise tasks carefully, focusing only on items that offered the most value relative to the required effort.
+After each sprint cycle, we scheduled a 45-minute sprint retrospective meeting at 1 PM on Tuesday in the Merchant Venturers Building.
 These retrospectives provided an important opportunity for all team members to reflect on the sprint, share their individual progress, and discuss any technical challenges they encountered.

 <p align="center">
     <img src="documents/meeting.gif" width="40%">